William Ruto: Home attack

 On 28 July 2017, Ruto's home was targeted by at least one attacker armed with a machete, and the police officer on duty guarding the residence was injured.
 During the time of the attack, he and his family were not at the compound as he had left hours earlier for a campaign rally in Kitale.
 There were reports of gunfire and several security sources said the attack was staged by multiple people.
 Police initially thought there were a few attackers because the attacker used different firearms.
 Around 48 hours later, Kenya Police chief Joseph Boinnet announced that the attacker had been shot dead and the situation was under control.

+OCCRP Person of the Year Award

+In 2024, Ruto received a record-breaking 40,000 public nominations for the OCCRP Person of the Year award.
+The organization attributed the surge to intense domestic dissatisfaction following the 2024 Finance Bill protests and general economic frustration.
+However, OCCRP's final panel of investigative journalists did not award Ruto the title, clarifying that in many cases, public nominations lacked direct evidence of significant corruption or a longstanding pattern of abuses required for their selection.
+The panel ultimately selected ousted Syrian President Bashar al-Assad, citing his documented role in state-sponsored drug trafficking and human rights violations.
+Separate from the OCCRP report, an August 2018 survey by Ipsos Kenya released its Social, Political, Economic and Cultural (SPEC) Survey, which found that 33% of 2,016 respondents perceived Ruto, then Deputy President under Uhuru Kenyatta, as the most corrupt political leader among those currently or previously in office.
+Anne Waiguru, then Governor of Kirinyaga, was ranked second by 31% of respondents.

+Ruto and his supporters strongly dismissed the poll, with his press secretary labeling it a "libellous crusade" by "shadowy sponsors" intended to influence the 2022 general election.
+Ruto further characterized the findings as "fake news" and "propaganda".
+Similarly, Waiguru threatened legal action for defamation, noting she had never been charged or convicted of corruption in a court of law.
+Critics of the survey argued that perception-based polls measure public opinion rather than providing factual evidence of criminal activity.

 2025 State banquet controversy

 On the evening of 18 March, Ruto and First Lady Rachel Ruto hosted a state banquet at State House in Nairobi in honor of King Willem-Alexander and Queen Máxima of the Netherlands.
 After finishing his opening speech President Ruto, contrary to protocol, then introduced Patrick V. Verkooijen, the Dutch chancellor of the University of Nairobi, as a surprise speaker rather than acknowledging his guest, the Dutch king, who was visibly surprised.
 Verkooijen then proceeded to give a 7.5 minute speech in which he extolled the accomplishments of Ruto, drawing criticism from the royal delegation.